-Learning from the past and to adapt a more practically suitable solutions to the telecom markets in its member countries, the European Commission is working towards relaxing rules that will encourage telecoms companies to open up their networks if they show willingness to co-invest with rivals in superfast broadband.
-The current set of fifteen year old telecommunication laws would be reviewed by experts in 2016 September.
+Learning from the past and to adapt more practically suitable solutions to the telecom markets in its member countries, the European Commission is working towards relaxing rules that will encourage telecoms companies to open up their networks if they show a willingness to co-invest with rivals in superfast broadband.
+The current set of fifteen-year-old telecommunication laws would be reviewed by experts in 2016 September.
 European Commission wants to revise laws so that rivals would be forced to co-invest and hence the networks would be open.

 One of the major oppositions to open access network is from the owner of the network.
 The most recent case of resistance to open-up the network came from Deutsche Telecom (DT) when the European Commission asked the German regulator raised concerns over DT’s plans to go ahead with G.fast instead of investing in new fiber networks, a move that will limit its rivals from using its network.
-DT has made it clear to its rivals that it is not willing to open up the networks for them and suggested them to invest in building own networks.
+DT has made it clear to its rivals that it is not willing to open up the networks for them and suggested they invest in building own networks.

 European Commission’s current decision to promote network sharing concept is a shift from its main purpose, which has focused on allowing new entrants to compete on a more level playing field with former state-owned monopolies.
-The costs of running optic fiber cables to home that can deliver speeds of up to 1 gigabit per second into individual households are high and telecoms operators such as Orange, Deutsche Telekom and Telecom Italia have long complained that the current rules that force them to open up their networks to competitors at regulated prices do not allow them get a decent return on investment.
+The costs of running optic fiber cables to home that can deliver speeds of up to 1 gigabit per second into individual households are high and telecoms operators such as Orange, Deutsche Telekom, and Telecom Italia have long complained that the current rules that force them to open up their networks to competitors at regulated prices do not allow them to get a decent return on investment.

 Efficient investment projects which are based on open, good-faith and reasonable co-investment ensure maximum utilization of infrastructures.
-This is the model already adopted by France, where Orange, Numericable SFR and Free have all offered to do shared rollouts of fiber-to-the-home in some urban areas.
+This is the model already adopted by France, where Orange, Numericable SFR, and Free have all offered to do shared rollouts of fiber-to-the-home in some urban areas.
 Operators who do not participate would still be able to ask for access later, of course on less favorable terms.
-Companies which own legacy copper networks would still have ownership monopoly, but rivals would equally have the benefit of long-term access to the network on good terms.
+Companies that own legacy copper networks would still have ownership monopoly, but rivals would equally have the benefit of long-term access to the network on good terms.

-European Commission has made it clear that they do not pick winners in any market and there should be harmony among competitors since it is evident that everybody need fiber broadband.
+European Commission has made it clear that they do not pick winners in any market and there should be harmony among competitors since it is evident that everybody needs fiber broadband.
 Operators rolling out fiber-to-the-home could see a more favorable treatment from regulators.
 European Commission also wants to reward companies who adopt a “wholesale-only” model, whereby they sell access to their networks to other firms and do not offer consumers their own retail broadband packages.